-The bill amends South Dakota's existing laws concerning preauthorization and utilization review for certain health care services and health benefit plans.
-A significant change is the expanded definition of "adverse determination," which now includes denials based on medical necessity, appropriateness, and the experimental nature of services.
-Additionally, it requires utilization review organizations to provide health care practitioners with a reasonable opportunity to discuss treatment plans prior to issuing an adverse determination, effective for reviews requested on or after July 1, 2025.
-The bill also mandates that preauthorization processes align with the limitations and requirements set for insurers, while explicitly excluding the state Medicaid program.
+The bill amends South Dakota's existing laws on preauthorization and utilization review for certain health care services and health benefit plans.
+It expands the definition of "adverse determination" to include criteria such as medical necessity, appropriateness, and effectiveness.
+A significant new requirement mandates that utilization review organizations must provide health care practitioners with a reasonable opportunity to discuss treatment plans before making an adverse determination, effective for reviews requested on or after July 1, 2025.
+The bill also aligns the preauthorization process for health benefit plans with that of insurers, applies to health maintenance organizations and certain insurance plans, and excludes the state Medicaid program.
+Additionally, it requires evaluations for exemptions from preauthorization every six months, allowing continued exemptions based on a high approval rate of requests.

 Statutes affected: